 - Bachelor’s Degree in Textile Studies

-Take a look at the following statistics related to the make-up of the textile studies majors at Indiana State University.
+Take a look at the following statistics related to the make-up of the textile studies majors at Buffalo State.

-About 62% of those who receive a bachelor's degree in textile studies at Indiana State are white.
-This is above average for this degree on the nationwide level.
-Prospective students may be interested in knowing that this school graduates 2% more racial-ethnic minorities in its textile studies bachelor's program than the national average.*
+Prospective students may be interested in knowing that this school graduates 29% more racial-ethnic minorities in its textile studies bachelor's program than the national average.*

-The following table and chart show the race/ethnicity for students who recently graduated from Indiana State University with a bachelor's in textile studies.
+The following table and chart show the race/ethnicity for students who recently graduated from Buffalo State with a bachelor's in textile studies.

 |Race/Ethnicity||Number of Students|

-Indiana State also has a doctoral program available in textile studies.
-In 2019, 0 student graduated with a doctor's degree in this field.
+Buffalo State also has a doctoral program available in textile studies.
+In 2021, 0 student graduated with a doctor's degree in this field.

 Careers That Textile Studies Grads May Go Into

 A degree in textile studies can lead to the following careers.
-Since job numbers and average salaries can vary by geographic location, we have only included the numbers for IN, the home state for Indiana State University.
+Since job numbers and average salaries can vary by geographic location, we have only included the numbers for NY, the home state for Buffalo State.